 We will use the calendar on Canvas for assignment due dates.
-You can also print a copy of the reading and due date schedules on Canvas.
+You can also print a copy of the reading and due date schedules to help you stay on track.

 Having Problems?

 If at any time you find that you are having trouble succeeding in this course, whether because of a change in your life circumstances or because of something you don't understand about the materials, please see the instructor.
 There are a number of services available to assist Reedley College students in succeeding in their coursework.